Multifamily Affordable Housing Decarbonization Toolkit

 • Metering Regulations: Whereas submetering empowers tenants to control their energy usage and expenses, master metering enables owners of affordable housing to maintain greater control over building operations.
 The implementation of submetering is effective in influencing tenant behavior, with the added benefit of potential cost savings on utility bills as more energy efficient technologies are integrated into the building.
 Irrespective of metering choice, maintaining customer protections and transparent billing practices is paramount.
 For instance, in New York State, compliance with consumer rights and protections in the Home Energy Fair Practices Act is mandated when a property is sub-metered.

 • Utility Allowances: Within subsidized housing, utility allowance adjustments can be used for retrofit projects to benefit both tenants and property owners.
 For example, owners that pay utilities and invest in energy-efficient technologies to reduce their energy load can recoup up-front costs through higher rents without increasing tenants’ overall housing costs.
 However, most housing authorities across the country have outdated utility allowance schedules that do not accommodate for newer technologies like heat pumps or other efficiency upgrades.
-Local housing authorities should work with program implementers, owners, and tenants to ensure that utility allowance adjustments are optimal and fair to help recover monthly costs for owners while ensuring that tenants are not burdened with increased costs.
+Utility data is key to updating utility allowances that accurately reflect the changes in utility consumption and costs.
+Utility data collection could come from regulations set at the public utility commission level or by federal agencies establishing single-request forms for utility data access, for example.
+Local housing authorities could work with program implementers, owners, and tenants to ensure that utility allowance adjustments are optimal and fair to help recover monthly costs for owners while ensuring that tenants are not burdened with increased costs.

 Ancillary Funding and Resources

 Although available incentives often target specific decarbonization or electrification measures, there are critical funding gaps that fail to address integral prerequisites to implementing decarbonization, such as general building maintenance and health and safety measures.
 For example, mechanical upgrades tend to receive ample funding support, yet other critical upgrades tied to improving energy efficiency and lowering mechanical loads, particularly those concerning envelope upgrades, are currently under resourced.
 Solar installations similarly provide a suite of incentives, although they are not often coupled with funding for the structural roof work needed to install rooftop solar, for instance.
+Expanding the scope of retrofits can enhance long-term benefits, which, when appropriately captured in the underwriting process, can also improve the financial outlook for projects.
 Identified solutions to enable the full scope of retrofits include:

 • Enhance Funding for Pre-weatherization: Expanding funding and resources available for pre-weatherization improvements, including the remediation of lead, mold, and asbestos, is vital for addressing unforeseen or neglected health hazards that may surface during renovation projects.
 Funding and resources for health-related upgrades, especially in older buildings, will give owners another starting point for tapping into electrification and efficiency programs, because addressing health hazards is often a requirement before those programs can be accessed.